Crofton Downs: Huntleigh Park

-Huntleigh Park provides a backup community water facility in case emergency event such as a quake that disrupt supplies.
+Huntleigh Park provides a backup community water facility in case an emergency event such as an earthquake disrupts supplies.

 Huntleigh Guide Centre in Huntleigh park off Silverstream Road is a community facility that can seat up to 100 people.

 Education

-School enrollment zone
+School enrolment zone

-Crofton Downs is within the enrollment zones for Wellington Girls' College, Onslow College, St Oran's College and Raroa Normal Intermediate.
+Crofton Downs is within the enrolment zones for Wellington Girls' College, Onslow College, St Oran's College and Raroa Normal Intermediate.